Frequently Asked Questions - FAQ

 Here are some useful tips about staying in an ecolodge in the Costa Rica Rainforest.
 It will likely rain at some point, and it will be hot and humid.
 Your clothes will not dry quickly, or even completely over 1 or 2 nights.
 Plan accordingly and bring spare tops and bottoms so you have clean, dry clothes to change into after a fun day on the river, the trails, or in the trees.
 There is no air conditioning (AC) anywhere are the lodge, and in fact there are no glass windows either.
 All cabins have screened windows and the dining pavilion and kitchen is completely open air with a roof.
 This is very typical of rainforest eco lodges.

-- Yoga mats for use at the riverside pavilion
+• Yoga mats for use at the riverside pavilion and at the eco rooms pavilion

 About Pacuare River Rafting